All Episodes

 And he said he's not even 70% there yet.

-That's what's uh that's what's frightening about it.
+That's what's frightening about it.

 But I don't know.

-By the way, folks, in Wisconsin today, now I want to mention this.
+By the way, folks in Wisconsin today, now I want to mention this.

-Uh that's right, even the Washington Post, folks.
+Even the Washington Post, folks.

 Even the Washington Post is saying Obama's speeches on this tour are the same old, same old.